 In addition to salmon fisheries, by far the most widely known and economically important, Southeast Alaska also supports smaller fisheries for ground fish and shellfish (Audubon 2016).
 Pacific herring are also harvested in the winter for bait and during the spring for their roe.
-The Sitka Sound herring sac roe fishery harvested 13,923 tons of sac roe, valued at \$4.29 million, in 2017 (ADF&G 2018b).
+The Sitka Sound herring sac roe fishery harvested 13,923 tons of sac roe, valued at \$4.29 million, in 2017, and 2,926 tons in 2018 (no monetary value was reported for 2018; ADF&G 2019).
 Further, Sitka Sound supports two mariculture facilities producing oysters (Crassostrea spp.) and geoduck clams (Panopea generosa) (Audubon 2016).